 The AMF shall respond with the status code "409 Conflict", if Paging Restriction Information restrict the EnableUEReachability request from causing paging as defined in 3GPP TS 23.501 [2] clause 5.38.5 or if the UE rejects the paging as defined in 3GPP TS 23.501 [2] clause 5.38.4.
 The AMF shall set the application error as "REJECTION_DUE_TO_PAGING_RESTRICTION" in POST response body.

+The AMF shall respond with the status code "504 Gateway Timeout" and set the application error as "UE_NOT_REACHABLE" and include an Estimated Maximum Wait time in POST response body when the AMF determines the UE is unreachable (e.g. if the UE is in MICO mode or the UE has entered Extended DRX in CM-IDLE or Extended DRX for RRC-INACTIVE state) as specified in clauses 4.24.2 and 4.8.2.2b of 3GPP TS 23.502 [3]).

+Editor's Note: Whether the SMF can include additional parameters, such as PPI, 5QI in the EnableUEReachabilityReqData is FFS.